sciZer0/7/v/README.md

 This just proves that people now are increasingly appreciating non-financial social-oriented values.

-It might be safe to also suppose that in the nearest future, people will desperately expect from social systems more justness and more democracy.
+It might be safe to also suppose that in the nearest future, people will desperately expect from all big social systems more justness and more democracy.

 Additionally, a new project called Worldcoin has the potential to very soon change the promotion of global b2p projects and the lives of billions of people worldwide significantly.